lei-hsia/python/Greenwich_St_A_Praktitum/0927_SQLite.md

 If the first table has ```N``` rows, the 2nd table has ```M``` rows, then the final result will have ```N*M``` rows.

+> where group by with having order by

+### UNION, EXCEPT, INTERSECT: all are query result sets operations

 ### UNION:

 ````query_1 UNION [ALL] query_2 [ALL] query_3 ... ; ```